Food Defense Preparedness and Recall Exercise Package (FD-PREP)

 Road Rage (PPTM): An establishment faces losses after theft of product and suspected contamination by an imposter transport contractor.

-FD-PREP is available in two formats, online or as downloadable files.
+FD-PREP is available as downloadable files.

 Download Standard Supporting Materials